ScottSyms/RustAISe/README.md

 ### Last Thoughts
-This is a first attempt to do some serious programing in Rust, but even from this vantage point, I'm able to see room for improvement.
-My concerns largely orbit around whether the code is idiomatic, ie/ making the best use of what Rust offers to solve the problem domain.
+This is my first attempt to do some serious programming in Rust, but even from this vantage point, I'm able to see room for improvement.

+Being new to the language, I know that my approach to the solution may not be idiomatic, ie/ making the best use of what Rust offers to solve the problem, but I'm pleased with my progress on a first attempt.

-First, this program largely ignores Rust's error handling framework.
-Initializing the struct with default values may unnecessarily consume memory and leveraging struct methods and custom traits may offer some advantage.
+The program largely ignores Rust's error handling framework.
+Initializing the struct with default values may unnecessarily consume memory.
+Leveraging struct methods and custom traits may offer some advantages.

 Definitely refactoring the code into Rust's library and module format would be a step toward code readability.
-Rust offers unit-testing framework that would make the code more maintainable.
+Finally, Rust offers unit-testing framework that would make the code more maintainable.

-Generally, Rust works as advertised and the effort in learning the language is paid back in situations where the code will be reused or execution time is a concern.
+Generally, the juice is worth the squeeze here.
+Rust works as advertised and the effort in learning the language would be paid back in situations where the code will be reused or execution time is a concern.

 ### Getting the code